We Are Done Dying

 You can change this.

 As the world faces unprecedented times and new realities during this global pandemic, and incidents of hate and domestic terrorism are perpetuated leading to routine brutalization of African-Americans, the health and safety of our people are at an unparalleled risk.
-Senseless hate crimes and incidence of COVID-19 cases and deaths spreading throughout the Black community display the continuance of systematic racism and privilege granted to white people in America.
+Senseless hate crimes and incidence of coronavirus cases and deaths spreading throughout the Black community display the continuance of systematic racism and privilege granted to white people in America.
 Our communities are experiencing the worst outcomes on all fronts.
 From every location reporting data in the nation, African Americans are being harmed—both in infections and fatalities—in higher percentages.
-The NAACP is focused on highlighting the disproportionate impact of COVID-19 on the Black community and amplifying the consistent mistreatment of our communities long before there was a pandemic.

-The opportunity to bring light to this and fight for equality during this uncertain time is crucial.
+We must fight for equality during this uncertain time.
 We are done dying.

 CRIMINAL JUSTICE POLICY